rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>dtype</tt> : int</dt>
-<dd>(Optional) The data type for the elements of the output tensor, if not specified, we will usethe data type of the input tensor.</dd>
+<dd>(Optional) The data type for the elements of the output tensor.
+If this isn't specified, the data type of the input tensor will be used.</dd>
 <dt><tt>high</tt> : float</dt>
-<dd>Upper boundary of the output values.</dd>
+<dd>The upper boundary of the output values.</dd>
 <dt><tt>low</tt> : float</dt>
-<dd>Lower boundary of the output values.</dd>
+<dd>The lower boundary of the output values.</dd>
 <dt><tt>seed</tt> : float</dt>
-<dd>(Optional) Seed to the random generator, if not specified we will auto generate one.</dd>
+<dd>(Optional) A seed value for the random generator.
+If this isn't specified, one will be automatically generated.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>input</tt> : T</dt>
-<dd>Input tensor to provide shape information.</dd>
+<dd>An input tensor to provide shape information.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>Output tensor of random values drawn from uniform distribution</dd>
+<dd>An output tensor of random values drawn from uniform distribution</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="Reciprocal"></a><a name="reciprocal">**Reciprocal**</a>

-  Reciprocal takes one input data (Tensor<T>) and produces one output data (Tensor<T>) where the reciprocal is, y = 1/x, is applied to the tensor elementwise.
+  Reciprocal takes one input data (Tensor<T>) and produces one output data (Tensor<T>), where the reciprocal, y = 1/x, is applied to the tensor elementwise.

 #### Inputs

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input tensor</dd>
+<dd>An input tensor.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> : T</dt>
-<dd>Output tensor</dd>
+<dd>An output tensor.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="ReduceL1"></a><a name="reducel1">**ReduceL1**</a>

-  Computes the L1 norm of the input tensor's element along the provided axes.
-The resulted tensor has the same rank as the input if keepdims equal 1.
-If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
+  ReduceL1 computes the L1 norm of the input tensor's element along the provided axes.
+The resulted tensor has the same rank as the input if keepdims equals 1.
+If keepdims equals 0, then the resulted tensor have the reduced dimension pruned.

-  The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.
+  The above behavior is similar to numpy, with the exception that numpy defaults keepdims to False instead of True.

 #### Attributes